www.swap-bot.com

 I can't cope with most scented products, they make me breathless, make me sneeze and/or give me a sore throat.
 That includes items washed in many laundry products or with dryer sheets.
 I'm not likely to end up in hospital, but it is very unpleasant for me.
 If something in your package has a strong scent, I may not be able to use other items which pick up that scent either.

-I will not be annoyed if you send me any of these things, or rate you down for it, but I will not use them.
-I can pass them on to friends or to other swap partners, but really it would be better if you save them to send to someone else
+I will not be annoyed if you send me any of these things, but I will not use them.
+I can pass them on to friends or to other swap partners, but really it would be better if you save them to send to someone else:

-• anything flavoured with any form of alcohol - not on principle, but even tiny amounts make me very sick, and always have done.
-I can cook with wine, as that burns the alcohol off, but even that I only do occasionally to please DH.
-The only exception is rum truffles, as DH loves them!
+• anything flavoured with any form of alcohol - not on principle, but even a tiny amount makes me very sick, and always has done.
+The only exception is rum truffles or other rum chocolate, as DH would love them!

-• ground almonds in any form, including marzipan.
-This is not an allergy, but I have a strong aversion - it tastes rancid to me and I have to spit it out.
+• anything containing ground almonds, including marzipan.
+This is not an allergy but it's a strong aversion, as they always taste rancid to me.
 Whole/flaked/coarsely chopped almonds are fine, as are most other ground nuts including ground hazelnuts.

-• peanuts and peanut butter - again I'm not allergic, but I have an aversion to them too, though less strong than to the ground almonds.
+• anything containing peanuts, including peanut butter - again I'm not allergic, but I have an aversion to them too.

 • I prefer to avoid artificial sweeteners as much as possible, so on the whole, I'd rather have the 'normal' version of foods and drinks than the 'diet' version.

-• socks - I rarely wear other than hand-knit socks, and I have plenty of bought ones anyway.
+• socks - I rarely wear other than hand-knit socks.

 I'm not sure how useful it is to list these as I don't usually join the kind of swaps to which they are relevant, but as it seems to be expected, here they are ...